franciscozorrilla/unseenbio_metaGEM/README.md

 bash metaGEM.sh -t extractProteinBins
 ```

-The models will be gapfilled on complete media by default, but this can be easily tweaked in the config.yaml file.
-Let's run CarveMe on the generated protein bins.
-Note that metaGEM will read MAG IDs from the protein_bins folder,i.e. the location where extractProteinBins deposits the protein bins.
+The models will be gapfilled on complete media by default, but this can be easily tweaked in the `config.yaml` file.
+Let's now run CarveMe on the generated protein bins.
+Note that metaGEM will read MAG IDs from the `protein_bins` folder,i.e. the location where the  `extractProteinBins` rule deposits the protein bin files.
 In this case we will submit 135 jobs (one per MAG) with 4 cores and 20 GB RAM each, and a maximum runtime of 4 hours:

 ```
 bash metaGEM.sh -t carveme -j 135 -c 4 -m 20 -h 4